google_counter

 • The drugs remain in the ovarian tissues for a long time and continue to act without causing side effects or the impairment of healthy organs.

 The duration of the procedure is from 30 to 90 minutes.
-Studies have shown that HIPEC increases the survival rate of patients with stage 4 cancer by several times, when compared to cytoreductive surgery performed without follow-up HIPEC (75% versus 18%).
+Studies have shown that HIPEC increases the survival rate of patients with IV stage cancer by several times, when compared to cytoreductive surgery performed without follow-up HIPEC (75% versus 18%).

 Embolization of metastases in Germany